Tangentially biharmonic Lagrangian H-umbilical submanifolds in complex space forms: Tangentially biharmonic Lagrangian -umbilical submanifolds

 Let $\iota: S^{n-1}(1)\rightarrow\mathbb{E}^n$ be the inclusion of the unit hypersphere centered at the origin.
 For a unit speed curve $F=F(s)$ in $\mathbb{C}^{*}$, let $\kappa(s)$ and $\theta(s)$ be the curvature function and the argument of $F$, respectively.
 Then we have

-\begin{theorem} Let $M^n$ be a Lagrangian $H$-umbilical submanifold of $\mathbb{C}^n$.
-Then $M^n$ is non-minimal tangentially biharmonic if and only if up to rigid motions of $\mathbb{C}^n$, $M^n$ is locally given by one of the following:
+\begin{theorem} Let $M^n$ be a Lagrangian $H$-umbilical submanifold of $\mathbb{C}^n$ with nowhere vanishing mean curvature vector field.
+Then $M^n$ is tangentially biharmonic if and only if up to rigid motions of $\mathbb{C}^n$, $M^n$ is locally given by one of the following:

 {\rm (1)} A Lagrangian cylinder over a circle: \be (a\exp(is/a), u_2, \ldots, u_n), \quad a>0.\nonumber \ee

 {\rm (2)} A complex extensor $F\otimes\iota$, where $F$ is a circle centered at the origin.

 {\rm (3)} A complex extensor $F\otimes\iota$, $F$ is a line which does not pass through the origin.